paul-nechifor/crrifc/README.md

 ======

 This is a multiplayer map-based quiz game (ConQUIZtador clone) written in C for Linux.
-I wrote this in my first year before doing network programming so it doesn't use socket, but rather named pipes.
+I wrote this in my first year (2009) before doing network programming so it doesn't use sockets, but rather named pipes.
 This means it would only work on the same computer.
 This was my intent since I wrote it in order to run it on Fenrir (the students' server of my faculty).

 Sadly this repo is missing the data files since I'm not sure I should make them public, but you can ask me for them.